aheissenberger/gatsby-starter-netlify-cms/src/content/sections/about/index.md

 crowdinvesting:
   firstsection:
     description: >-
-      In the last couple of years, due to having increasing numbers of innovative and rapidly-growing SMEs, startups and real estate projects, traditional forms of financing are unable to fit the needs of innovative ventures.
-New and alternative forms of financing are the solution to closing the financial gap, with the most important ones being crowdfunding or crowdinvesting
+      In the last few years, the rapid growth in size and number of innovative SMEs, startups, and real estate projects have demonstrated that traditional forms of financing are unable to fit the needs of cutting-edge ventures.
+New and alternative forms of financing are the solution to closing the financial gap, with crowdfunding or crowdinvesting proving to be the most important.

-      Back in 2013, CONDA took the first step to closing this financial gap by creating an innovative crowdinvesting platform that connects companies with investors who would help their ideas evolve into profitable business without intermediaries, and by participating in the success of these businesses.
+      CONDA took the first step to closing this financial gap back in 2013 by creating an innovative crowdinvesting platform that connects companies with investors who help the firms’ ideas evolve into profitable businesses without intermediaries who actively participate in the success of these businesses.

        * (Cambridge Centre for Alternative finance, 2016)
     quote: >-
       "Alternative business funding increased considerably, with €5,431 million raised for over 9,400 start-ups and SMEs across Europe in 2015 – and